brkc/brkc.github.io/README.md

 - Developed custom software solutions for a clothing company (inventory prediction, customer service, etc).

-## Projects

-**Senior Design Project**, Quizard: Accessible Web Application for School Assignments

-- As project leader of a team of four, facilitated the creation of a web application to better accommodate visually impaired students in the completion of online school assignments.
-- Utilized Backbone.js and a minimal REST interface implemented in Node.js.
-- Sponsored and supervised under the direction of an accessibility team from SAS.
+**SAS Senior Design Project**

+- Led the creation of a school exam platform with a special emphasis on accessiblity.

 ## Education